RibosomeCRCL/rRMSAnalyzer/README.md

 ## Data visualization with PCA

-The function plot_PCA, which returns a ggplot, has been implemented with several parameters for more flexibility:
+The function plot_pca, which returns a ggplot, has been implemented with several parameters for more flexibility:

 1.  **only_annotated**: plot samples based on the annotated RNA 2’Ome